-- 7. Optionally, you can set the Activation Key as part of the Install Profile.
-If it is not entered in the Install Profile, the default key will be used for a 30-day trial period once the appliance is booted. - 8.
-Optionally you can add partitions. - (a) Click on Partitioning and select Advanced Partitioning. - (b) Click on the green + sign at the top. - (c) You can modify the name and partitions type - (d) Select the filesystem to ntfs and mount point to D: (or such). - (e) Enter the size.
-The install disk should be 12 Gb for core versions and not less than 32Gb for the full version - (f) Check the box in the Grow column if you want the partition to be growable. - (g) Click save.
+8. Optionally you can add partitions.

+- (a) Click on Partitioning and select Advanced Partitioning. - (b) Click on the green + sign at the top. - (c) You can modify the name and partition type - (d) Select the filesystem to ntfs and mount point to D: (for example). - (e) Enter the size.
+The install disk should be 12 Gb for core versions and not less than 32Gb for the full version. - (f) Check the box in the Grow column if you want the partition to be growable. - (g) Click save.

-9. Add software bundles from the Project or MySoftware pages.
+9. Add software bundles from the Projects or MySoftware pages.

-Warning: Software bundles included in MySoftware and Project will be put on the image disk but the UForge generation tool WILL NOT install them even if these are executable/installers files (.exe, .msi, etc.).
+Warning: Software bundles included in MySoftware and Projects will be put on the image disk but the UForge generation tool WILL NOT install them even if these are executable/installers files (.exe, .msi, etc.).
 It is up to the end user to manually complete the installation of the software bundles.